Dave Lapham

-Dave Lapham (born June 24, 1952) is a former professional football offensive lineman for the National Football League's Cincinnati Bengals from 1974 to 1983 and the United States Football League's New Jersey Generals (1984–1985).
+Dave Lapham (born June 24, 1952) is an American former professional football guard for the National Football League (NFL)'s Cincinnati Bengals from 1974 to 1983 and the United States Football League (USFL)'s New Jersey Generals (1984–1985).
 During his career, he played all five line positions and was a key player on the 1981 Bengals squad that won the AFC championship, but ultimately lost Super Bowl XVI to the San Francisco 49ers.
 He has served as the Bengals radio color commentator for over 30 seasons, is also a local Bengals TV analyst and radio host, and is a Big 12 football analyst for Fox Sports Network.

 Early life

 Lapham attended Wakefield Memorial High School in Wakefield, Massachusetts, where he was a three-year letterman and captain in basketball and football and a four-year letterman and captain in track.
 He is a member of the school's hall of fame.

 He then attended Syracuse University's Newhouse School of Communications.
 At Syracuse, he lettered in three seasons and was a team captain.
 He played in the 1973 East–West Shrine Game, the North-South Game, the Senior Bowl and the Hula Bowl.